brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-18.md

 # Ancient Rites

-PLEASE READ: The following scene contains depictions of Celtic paganism and some ideas anathema to Christianity.
-If you're a Christian who finds some of these ideas offensive or a pagan who is offended by inaccuracies, please don't take them personally.
-I'm only using the ideas presented as a fictional prop and not as a reflection of my personal belief or understanding of religious custom or ideology.
-So please, PLEASE don't leave Bible quotes or links to pagan sites or angry missives in the review box.
-It's just a story.

-Otherwise, I hope you all enjoy the chapter!

----

 "Alright, Draco, how do I look?"

 Hermione spun around, her pale blue and white lace dress spreading out